elvinletifzade/cs50x-final-project/README.md

 │   ├── add.html          # Add new reminder
 │   ├── edit.html         # Edit existing reminder
 │   └── profile.html      # User profile page (change username/password)

-## 📝 Notes on Development Process
-As a full-stack developer with over 10 years of experience in both backend and frontend technologies — including PHP, Node.js, React, Next.js, Angular, and Flutter — I approached this project not just as a coursework requirement, but also as a chance to create something functional and efficient within the CS50 framework.

-Thanks to my background in algorithmic thinking and familiarity with a wide range of languages and frameworks, I was able to plan, structure, and implement the application quickly and confidently.

-That said, I did use ChatGPT in a supporting role throughout the development process — primarily to streamline repetitive tasks, clarify certain syntax rules, and bounce ideas for code structure and implementation.

----
-❗ However, all critical decisions, system design, business logic, and final implementation were entirely my own.
-ChatGPT served as a productivity tool, not a replacement for original work or problem-solving.
----

-This reflects a real-world development approach, where experienced engineers leverage modern tools and assistants to speed up workflows — while retaining full responsibility and authorship over their code.